Joshhhuaaa/iTunesAutoTag/README.md

 - libicuuc.dll
 - objc.dll

-These files are necessary for iTunes AutoTag and are included in the source and releases.
+These files are are included in the source and releases.

 # Usage
 - Place the FLAC files you want to convert and tag into the "FLAC" folder located in the root directory alongside the executable.